April 10 at The Toledo Zoo. Registration is now open: https://connect.toledozoo.org/events/18285

 2. MATERIALS LIST AND BUDGET FOR AHDRIFT CAMERA TRAP ARRAYS (.xlsx)

 WHAT: Available at no cost are Reconyx HP2X professional research cameras (retail value: $459/ea.) that have been modified by the manufacturer for use in an AHDriFT array for capturing photos of reptiles, amphibians, and small mammals.
-Each successful applicant will receive two Reconyx cameras (one for each end of the drift fence), SD Cards, rechargeable batteries, and a charger.
+Each successful applicant will receive two Reconyx cameras (one for each end of the drift fence), SD Cards, rechargeable batteries, a charger, two buckets with lids and acrylic covers, a drift fence, and rebar stakes.
 The materials provided by OHPARC must be returned to OHPARC at the end of the season.

 WHO: Park districts, land trusts, conservation organizations, and researchers who are interested in furthering our understanding of the distribution and status of amphibians and reptiles in the state are encouraged to apply.